All posts by admin

 Israel-Palestine

-I oppose anti-Semitism and condemn the Hamas attacks on October 7.
+I condemn the Hamas attacks on October 7.

 I condemn Israel’s actions in Gaza and the West Bank.